 Applications must be submitted by private individuals and not by companies or contractors.
 However, we understand how intimidating and complicated these things can seem, so our friendly and helpful team will be there to support you through the process.

-Once you have accepted your grant offer, you have 8 months to complete the works and submit the all required documentation to the SEAI.
+Once you have accepted your grant offer, you have 8 months to complete the works and submit all the required documentation to the SEAI.

 Once this is complete, your installation company can begin your installation.